GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 To protect user privacy, individual users' contributions must have an upper limit.

-In practice, this works as follows: across all aggregatable values associated with a single source (ad click or view), no value can be higher than a certain *contribution budget*.
+In practice, this works as follows: across all aggregatable values associated with a single source (ad click or view), no value can be higher than a certain contribution budget.

 We'll refer to it as `CONTRIBUTION_BUDGET`.